freaktechnik/twitchbots-stats/README.md

 I'm not exactly sure what the complexity of it is, but it's probably somewhere in the `O(n * logn)` region.

+The tree is traversed by generation, so all nodes on the same level are visited in one loop, then the next ones etc. This means the algorithm builds memory for each substring of strings that still included it and of letters that may follow it.
+I believe it is optimized so the only performance benefits to be gained may fit in the following categories:

+ - Different traversal method
+ - Less read/write intensive data structures
+ - Optimization of V8 edge cases

 This is a table of runtimes I have experienced (all with node 6) on 4234 strings:

 Minimum Length | Intel Pentium N3520 Time [s] | Intel Core i5 4460 Time [s]